 Our first stop of the day was Vista Del Malpais, a lookout over the Borrego Badlands, somewhat similar to Fonts Point.
 We reached it via the Thimble Trail and Short Wash, then following the sign for Vista Del Malpais in a southerly direction (it would have been possible to use Arroyo Salado and Short Wash as well).

 It was no problem to reach the vista point with 2WD only and high clearance (good job, CRV).
 The sweeping vistas over the badlands are, just like the ones from Fonts Point, absolutely jaw-dropping and gorgeous.
 We were very lucky and had some clouds – the badlands below us thus were in my favorite light: flat, soft and even.
-Perfect conditions, and we spent a lot of time photographing there (Joe’s set of fine black & white images are on his website in this blogpost).
+Perfect conditions, and we spent a lot of time photographing there.

 Next, I had noticed a sign Truckhaven Trail opposite of Calcite Road before and wanted to check that out.
 So we drove a little bit further east on S22 and tried our luck.
 We got some pretty fancy views of the Truckhaven Rocks area, but once Truckhaven Trail began to descend down into a wash in the badlands, it was clear that we wouldn’t be able to continue on it with 2WD, so we backed out, turned around and drove back to the highway.